marekwala/tranfergo/README.md

 ### About implementation
 Contains two modules:
-* Core - Reusable business logic and data models
+* Core - business logic and data models
 * Networking - API requests

 Main view is TransferView and has it's own TransferViewModel.
 Localizable should track automaticly strings.